 Several of the panelists are veterans of a number of Learning Circles; some have taken part in an additional Learning Circle Leader cohort and have begun working with administrators to host OER Learning circles on their own campuses, and will share this experience as well.

-Learning Outcomes: This session will provide participants with new ideas for how to support, develop, and grow OER adoption on their campus, and improve their use of OER materials in their own professional practice.
+This session will provide participants with new ideas for how to support, develop, and grow OER adoption on their campus, and improve their use of OER materials in their own professional practice.
 Participants will receive testimonials from Learning Circle members, describing their OER projects and how the Learning Circle format facilitated their work.

 OER Faculty Development Coordinator, Minnesota State